cs1302uga/cs1302-tutorials/components/components.md

       `ImageLoader` extends `VBox`, it is-a `VBox`.
 Therefore, you can call any `VBox` methods using `this` as the calling object.
-      Use this knowledge to add your newly created nodes to the sub-graph rooted at `this` similarly to how they are added to the `VBox` node in the `ImageApp` class.
+      Use this knowledge to add your newly created nodes to the sub-graph rooted at `this` similar to how they are added to the `VBox` node in the `ImageApp` class.
       Your code will likely look something like this: